cosmic-utils/stellarshot/README.md

 ## Current features

-- [x] Creating a repository with a hardcoded password
+- [x] Create a repository with a user set password
-- [x] Creating a new snapshot (blank for now) into a selected repository
+- [x] Create a new snapshot in the selected repository with custom file(s)
+- [x] Delete a selected repository
+- [x] Delete snapshots in the selected repository

 ## Planned features

-- [ ] Creating a repository with a user set password
+- [ ] Create a snapshot with selected folder(s) and/or file(s)
-- [ ] Create and delete snapshots into any selected repository
+- [ ] Restore from a snapshot

 ## Install